- Stephanie Curtis

 What the Legal Directories say:

-Naming Bradley as a leading family lawyer, Chambers UK 2017 notes that Bradley is known for “his work in arbitration, ancillary relief, arbitration and assets division for unmarried couples.
+Naming Bradley as a leading family lawyer, Chambers UK 2018 notes that Bradley is “a very impressive lawyer”.
+Chambers UK 2017 notes that Bradley is known for “his work in arbitration, ancillary relief, arbitration and assets division for unmarried couples.
 He is respected for his ability to handle both alternative dispute resolution proceedings and traditional litigation, with sources commenting: “He is willing to take a case however far it needs to go and doesn’t lose his nerve when a judicial decision is the only option left.
 It’s unusual to find someone who embraces alternative outcomes and collaborative law on the one hand, but who has the skills and attitude required to follow the litigation route when needed.”
 Earlier editions of Chambers note that Bradley “has astute judgment and is completely professional” whilst Legal 500 comments that he is “tenacious yet realistic….someone who is always determined to achieve the right outcome for his clients“.
 The 2015 Chambers directory refers to Bradley as “a skilled negotiator” while the 2014 edition notes that Bradley is “a prodigious hard worker who is bright and determined, without being strident or unnecessarily argumentative“.

-The Legal 500 UK 2016 directory ranks Bradley as a leading family lawyer and also recommends Bradley for family law mediation.
+The Legal 500 UK 2017 directory ranks Bradley as a leading family lawyer and recommends him for family mediation.
+He is ‘an acknowledged star performer with a real flair for managing complex financial and private law children cases’ and “he does not lose sight of the fact that resolving matters without going to court is generally in the clients’ interests.”
 Earlier commentary notes that he “analyses every detail of the case” (2015), with the 2014 edition noting that he is particularly well regarded for his international expertise.

 Bradley’s reported cases include: